JaimeStill/magick-journal/content/ritual/2020/07/31/index.md

 # Raising Energy

 Today, I wanted to see if I could raise energy without having having to first generate friction.
 I simply placed my hands 6 inches apart, and felt the push and pull of energy flowing between my palms.
-Tensening up my hands and pulling them apart, I could feel the energy stretching as if I were pulling apart dough.
+Tensing up my hands and pulling them apart, I could feel the energy stretching as if I were pulling apart dough.
 My minds eye envisioned a need for courage and wisdom, so I charged my energy with these intentions, and immersed it into a mango wood disk that I have on my desk.

 # Middle Pillar